[Adopted in Convention May 18th, 2017 with stylistic corrections recommended by Style Committee approved January 2018]

 1. nominating candidates for public office;

-2. working to elect Libertarian candidates and promote Libertarian principles through political information and educational activities;
+2. working to elect Libertarian candidates and to promote Libertarian principles through political information and educational activities; and

 3. selecting representatives to appropriate Party activities.